drusellers/site/content/stack.md

-- **Mac** when I started the foundational tool that I expected when I started, but now I have a hard time imagining alternatives, and moving to Ubuntu pulls at a lot of developer heart strings for me but I can't see my self being as productive sadly. - <strong>iCloud</strong>{' '}
+- **Mac** when I started the foundational tool that I expected when I started, but now I have a hard time imagining alternatives, and moving to Ubuntu pulls at a lot of developer heart strings for me but I can't see my self being as productive sadly. - **iCloud** makes backups just work across iPad, iPhone, and Mac.
+This is a pretty big form of "lock in" but I'm not expecting to migrate _any time soon._ I've cancelled Dropbox because it just doesn't have a compelling offering over iCloud for me (although I really like Paper and use that at work extensively).
-makes backups just work across iPad, iPhone, and Mac.
-This is a pretty big form of "lock in" but I'm not expecting to migrate _any time soon._ I've cancelled Dropbox because it just doesn't have a compelling offering over iCloud for me (although I really like Paper and use that at work extensively). - <strong>Mulitple Desktops:</strong> a small feature that other OS's have, but it was the first implementation that just worked for me.
+  - **Mulitple Desktops:** a small feature that other OS's have, but it was the first implementation that just worked for me.

 - **One Big Monitor**: I used to be a big double monitor kid, but now-a-days with 5k monitors I find that one is enough and using a